paul-wolf/djaq/docs/readme.rst

 Rewind cursor
 -------------

-You can rewind the cursor but this is just executing the SQL again:
+You can rewind the cursor which means just executing the SQL again:

 ::